Kapiʻolani (chiefess): Challenging Pele

 In the fall of 1824 she decided to show her people a dramatic demonstration of her faith.

 Although many other temples were destroyed by this time, the native Hawaiians continued to honor the goddess Pele at Kīlauea, which was still active.
 Following the example of the Ellis trip, she traveled to the volcano.
 Because of the sharp, barren lava rock on the way, it would have been much faster to use canoes.
-She set out on foot, gathering a large crowd as she walked about sixty miles.
+However, she set out on foot, gathering a large crowd as she walked about sixty miles.
 Rev. Goodrich from the Hilo mission met her at the volcano near the end of December.
 The guardians of Pele warned that if she did not make the customary offerings, she would certainly be killed.
 Many remembered when their relatives were wiped out by an explosive eruption in 1790.
 She said a Christian prayer instead of the traditional one to Pele, and descended about 500 feet down into the main vent of Halemaʻumaʻu.
 There was a molten lava lake at the time, but no eruption and she survived intact, with only bruises on her feet from the long journey.
 This event has become legendary at the volcano.
 Whilst on the volcano, she defied Pele by breaking a taboo of eating ʻŌhelo berries without offering any to Pele, as was custom.
 Instead she told her onlookers that if she returned without being destroyed by Pele in the volcano, they must abandon their worship of Pele and instead worship the Christian God.

 In July 1825, Admiral Lord Byron (cousin of the famous poet) brought back the bodies of Kamehameha II and Queen Kamāmalu who had died in England.
 Naihe traveled to Honolulu and helped negotiate the peaceful transition in which the 11-year-old Prince Kauikeaouli would be named Kamehameha III, but power would be held again by Queen Kaʻahumanu.
 Naihe led Byron back to Kealakekua Bay, where his crew looted many artifacts from the temples that remained in the area.